kevindawson/Test-Software-License/README.md

 - all\_software\_license\_ok

-    This is the main method you should use, it uses all of the other methods to check your distribution for License information.
+    This is the main method you should use, it uses all of the internal methods to check your distribution for License information.
+It checks the contents of scripts/bin along with lib, it expects to find META.\[yml|json\], just for good measure it checks for the presence of a LICENSE file.

     	all_software_license_ok();